 Dr. Kasahara’s preclinical results in uncovering this suicide gene therapy’s anti-tumor immune activation link were reported in the July 2017 issue of Neuro-Oncology and presented at the 2018 American Society of Gene & Cell Therapy (ASGCT) Annual Meeting and the 2018 International Oncolytic Virus Conference (IOVC).
 Encouraging results in brain tumor patients from Dr. Kasahara’s clinical trials were reported in the June 2016 issue of Science Translational Medicine and September 2018 issue of Neuro-Oncology.

-Funding from the Alliance for Cancer Gene Therapy (ACGT) is now allowing Dr. Kasahara to explore the potential of another genetically engineered replicating retrovirus vector with a more powerful suicide gene, nitroreductase (NTR), and combining this approach with immune checkpoint inhibitors that enhance the ability of a person’s natural immune cells to follow the virus into the tumor and do their job – which is to kill the cancer.
+A grant from the Alliance for Cancer Gene Therapy (ACGT) funded in part by Swim Across America Fairfield County is now allowing Dr. Kasahara to explore the potential of another genetically engineered replicating retrovirus vector with a more powerful suicide gene, nitroreductase (NTR), and combining this approach with immune checkpoint inhibitors that enhance the ability of a person’s natural immune cells to follow the virus into the tumor and do their job — which is to kill the cancer.

-“I am extremely grateful to ACGT for funding this next phase of our work,” says Dr. Kasahara.
+“I am extremely grateful to ACGT and Swim Across America for funding this next phase of our work,” says Dr. Kasahara.
 “At a time when federal funding has become scarce, it’s wonderful and inspiring to see private foundations like ACGT step up to support the potential of innovative science.
 Together, we will continue our fight to find better ways to help cancer patients.”